 DraftKings Cash Game Lineup

-Welcome to the fourth installment of a weekly series where I provide you with what I think is the optimal cash game lineup.
+Welcome to a weekly series where I provide you with what I think is the optimal cash game lineup.
 All prices, fantasy points, and analyses are based on DraftKings’ DFS platform.
 If you are unfamiliar with what cash games are, or if you are interested in my basic strategy, click here.

 Here is the final lineup: